bunnylin/supersakura/README.md

 Although FPC will automatically build any units needed by programs, you may want to start off by compiling the individual `SDL2_xxx.pas` and `mcxxx.pas` files one by one, to see potential error messages more clearly.
-As long as the compiler output doesn't say "Fatal:" or "Error:", it probably worked.
+As long as the compiler output doesn't say "Fatal:" or "Error:" at the end, it probably worked.
 The created unit or executable will be in the same directory as the source.

 To build the whole engine and its tools: